Crystal Lake, Illinois: Recent history

 On April 11, 1965, during the Palm Sunday tornado outbreak, a large and devastating tornado damaged or destroyed large portions of the city.
-Six people were killed by the tornado, and a further 75 wounded.
-Damages in the city totaled over $1.5 million, as 80 homes, mostly in the Coventry and Colby's Home Estates neighborhoods, and a shopping center were completely destroyed.
-Disaster shelters were set up to house the homeless, and then-governor of Illinois, Otto Kerner, Jr., personally visited the city to view the damage.
+The tornado killed six people and further 75 wounded.
+Damage to the town totaled over $1.5 million, with 80 homes, mainly in the Coventry and Colby's Home Estates neighborhoods, damaged.
+A shopping center was utterly destroyed.
+Disaster shelters were set up to house people experiencing homelessness, and then-governor of Illinois, Otto Kerner, Jr., personally visited the city to view the damage.

 Crystal Lake is the city where the tradition of giving gold coins to the Salvation Army anonymously began in 1982.

-During the 1970s, the Academy Awards Oscar statues were cast in Crystal Lake.
+From 1972 to 1986, the Academy Awards Oscar statues were cast in Crystal Lake.

-In the late 20th century and early 21st century, the history of Crystal Lake consisted mainly of the growth of suburban subdivisions, as the population increased to 38,000 in the 2000 Census from 21,823 in the 1990 Census.
-In order to deal with the growth, Crystal Lake South High School was opened in 1978.
+In the late 20th and early 21st centuries, Crystal Lake's history was marked by the growth of suburban subdivisions, as the population increased from 21,823 in the 1990 Census to 38,000 in the 2000 Census.
+To address growth, Crystal Lake South High School was opened in 1978.
 Previously, Crystal Lake Community High School (now Crystal Lake Central High School) had served the entire city of Crystal Lake since 1924.
-A third high school, Prairie Ridge High School, opened in 1997 north of the city to accommodate the spread moving into the area between Crystal Lake and the two communities directly to its north, Prairie Grove and Bull Valley.
+A third high school, Prairie Ridge High School, opened in 1997 north of the town to accommodate the spread moving into the area between Crystal Lake and the two communities directly to its north, Prairie Grove and Bull Valley.

-On July 7, 2021, U.S. President Joe Biden visited McHenry County College in Crystal Lake, becoming the first sitting president to visit the city.
+On July 7, 2021, U.S. President Joe Biden visited McHenry County College in Crystal Lake, becoming the first sitting president to see the city.
 Then-Vice President George H. W. Bush had twice visited Crystal Lake in 1988 while campaigning for president.